| | |

 Gospel age, sacrifice the human nature, as did our Lord, with all its interests, hopes and

 aims, present and future--even unto death.
+In the

 resurrection such will awake, not to share with the rest of mankind in the blessed